Tag: Amazon

 I didn’t care for the sex scenes (in the sense that I found them boring and skipped them) but maybe that’s just me.
 On the other hand, the romantic element was very pleasant and sweet.

 One more sore point was that weird preoccupation with virginity.
-It is one of those American things that leave me scratching my head.
+It is one of those American things that make me scratch my head.
 Somehow it’s considered normal to have done just about everything else, but not have vaginal intercourse.
-To be frank, I find it demeaning and objectifying to place such important on a person’s sexual activity (or lack of).
+To be frank, I find it demeaning and objectifying to place such importance on a person’s sexual activity (or lack of).
 It perpetuates beliefs that should have died in like, the early Dark Ages?
 But again, if that’s not something you mind, you might not even notice it.

 Other than that, Caught by the Blizzard is one of those books that are published in two parts and you have to buy part #2 to read the conclusion.
 If you are OK with it, you’ll probably enjoy it.